drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 ### A binary vector of all events the agent has or has not completed.
 - Events are in-game objectives that have been accomplished.
 - Beating a gym is an event.
-Similarly, any trainer battles is an event.
+Similarly, any trainer battle is an event.
 Even buying a ticket to the Pewter City museum is an event.
-- Pokémon uses an events array in the WRAM bank when to control what's loaded when entering a maps.
+- Pokémon uses an events array in the WRAM bank when to control what's loaded when entering a map.
-- We tried to not include the events array as the events observation leaks information.
+- We tried not to include the events array as the events observation leaks information.
 - We had to create four "events" not included in the events array:
   - Rival 3 defeated.
   - Lapras acquired.